Bazaruto Seasons and Species

 Bazaruto seasons…This is pretty much a year-round fishery.
 Big game and heavy tackle fishing is at its best in the summer months between September to April, but sailfish peak in winter between May and September and plugging, spinning, jigging, conventional light tackle game fishing and fly fishing for an array of species is excellent all year round.

-To study a visual representation of what fish to target when, click this link to download a cool PDF chart for a visual representation of when to catch what at Bazaruto…
+To study a visual representation of what fish to target when, check out this table…

 BLACK MARLIN Makaira Indica

 Bazaruto is amongst the three best places in the world to catch Giant Black Marlin.
 The season runs between late August to April, with the peak for the big fish being mid September to late December.
 This does not mean you won ́t catch them at other times, and we have caught them in all calendar months including fish of 700 and 1000+ lbs between March and June.
 They are caught relatively close to the Islands on live, skip / swim baits and artificial lures.
 Sizes range from small 100-pound rats (which make ideal light tackle & fly-fishing quarry ́s) to fish well over the magical 1000-pound barrier.

 Our two biggest weighted Black ́s so far was a 1098 lbs that got tail wrapped and another that was sharked by the boat after 5 hours, which remains weighted at 1107 lbs (It went a whopping 1418 lbs on the formula).
 Bazaruto is still the only place in Africa to have produced Blacks over a 1000 pounds and the All African record caught in these waters weighed 1298 lbs.

 BLUE MARLIN Makaira Nigricans